 “Yes, but what do WE do?”

 Over the next few months, I volunteered with Children’s Wish whenever they had an event, and once my placement officially started in the winter semester, I became a sponge.
 I wanted to learn everything I could from her.
-She’s an absolute badass and PR wizard, and I was lucky enough to learn from her.
+She’s an absolute badass and PR wizard, and I was lucky to learn from her.
 She would ask me what I wanted to work on and gave me the opportunities to try things out.
 It was perfect.
-And I continued to volunteer with the organization following my placement because I simply fell in love working and learning from her.
+And I continued to volunteer with the organization following my placement because I simply fell in love with working and learning from her.

 Corporate Placement – The Right Place at the Right Time

 One of these events, Passport to PR, saw me be a group leader for the health care group.
-I was responsible for taking a group of 10 or so students around three PR agencies that specialized in the health sector, including energi PR, that would quickly become my corporate placement crush.
+I was responsible for taking a group of 10 or so students around three PR agencies that specialized in the health sector, including energi PR, which would quickly become my corporate placement crush.
 The agency was our first stop, and as soon as I walked into the office, it just felt like home.
 I knew there was something special about this place.
-After hearing from the various account co-ordinators and partners talk about what they do, who their clients were and all that jazz, I was in love.
+After hearing from the various account co-ordinators and partners talk about what they do, who their clients were, and all that jazz, I was in love.
 I knew I had to make this place my corporate placement.

-As soon as I got home, I sent an email off to thank them for a lovely presentation and to discuss possible placement/internship opportunities.
+As soon as I got home, I sent an email to thank them for a lovely presentation and discuss possible placement/internship opportunities.
 The managing partner at the time, who was well-known in the health care space, invited me to chat and discuss what I was looking for in a placement.
 The agency had never taken a student from Durham College before, so I felt like I had to prove my worth.